 Collaborates with NDSS on its Adult Summits and other meetings on topics of common interest

 A message from the Chair

-I'd like to take this opportunity to welcome four new members to the NTG's Family Support Committee.
+I'd like to take this opportunity to welcome five new members to the NTG's Family Support Committee.
 Colleen Hatcher (Chief of Staff at NDSS) and Nancy Murray (parent and Senior Vice President of ACHIEVA and President The Arc of Greater Pittsburgh at ACHIEVA) are two new board members who have joined us.
 We also welcome three members from our NTG member family.
 They are Brooke Heinrich (a sibling and member of the monthly virtual Family Support Group), and Marianne Iverson (Director of Teen & Adult Services of Down Syndrome Connection of the Bay Area), and Mary Merriman (a member of the monthly virtual Family Support Group and a sibling).

 We welcome their involvement and leadership and look forward to working together with the common goal of helping families who have a loved one with an intellectual disability and cognitive decline/dementia.